alexandurrr/PokeMart-Dashboard/README.md

 ## Technologies Used

 - **React:** Frontend library for building user interfaces.
-- **Synfusion Charts & Apps:** Used for creating a variety of interactive charts and apps.
+- **Syncfusion Charts & Apps:** Used for creating a variety of interactive charts and apps.
 - **Tailwind CSS:** Utility-first CSS framework for styling.
 - **OpenAI:** Integration for AI-powered features.
 - **Chatscope:** Component for interactive chat functionalities.